ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * New appendix overviewing parameters of the TRL endpoint.

 * Examples of message exchange moved to an appendix.

+* Added examples of message exchange with the "Cursor" extension.

 * Fixed details in IANA considerations.